peymade/reading-notes/README.md

 # Welcome to Reading Notes

 Hi there!
 My name is Peyton.
-I am a college student with a passion for problem solving, music, and design, and I am starting my journey into the world of coding.
+I am a college student with a passion for problem solving, music, and design, and I am starting my journey into the world of code.
 This website will be a place keep track of the notes I compile during my classes with Code Fellows.
 These notes will cover subjects such as HTML, CSS, and JavaScript.

-## The Growth Mindset

-The growth mindset is a commitment to a way of thinking that places hard work and determination over talent.
-A few reminders for myself on how to embrace the growth mindset:

-1. Recognize when there is an impulse to switch tasks, acknowledge it, and fight it.
-2. Remember that the rewards of hard work are much greater than the instant gratification of avoiding that work.
-3. Use criticism as a tool for growth.

 ## My Github Portfolio
 *You can visit my github portfolio at this **[link](https://github.com/peymade).***